Go Back

 Print Recipe

-This creamy chocolate fudge it’s super tasty, loaded with chocolate and berries and so easy to make.
-Plus it comes with lots of healthy fats and it’s very low in sugar, which makes it super healthy.
+This creamy chocolate fudge is super tasty, loaded with chocolate, walnut and berries, and so easy to make.
+Plus it comes with lots of healthy fats and it’s low in carbs, which makes it super healthy.

 Ingredients